Follow these troubleshooting steps if you are having trouble finding a particular Lesson, student, or piece of student work in the Markbook.

 Each section in this article includes a quick set of troubleshooting steps to follow, which will help you find your missing content.
 If you cannot find what's missing after going through all the steps, then reach out to our Support team for more help!

 Before you continue: If you are seeing an "Uh oh!
-Something went wrong" error in your Markbook then contact the Support team straight away.
+Something went wrong" error in your Markbook then contact the Support team straight away with a link to your Markbook and written consent to access your data.

 Click through to the relevant troubleshooting steps below to help you find what's missing: